-Hearts striker Uche Ikpeazu is out to make up for lost time after finally coming through his fourth-month injury nightmare.
+Hearts striker Uche Ikpeazu aiming to make up for lost time

 The 23-year-old made a big impact after swapping Cambridge for the capital in the summer but a freak foot injury halted his early progress.

 It was initially feared Ikpeazu would be ruled out for the campaign, but after having surgery in October he has worked tirelessly to return to fitness.

 His absence coincided with injuries to Christophe Berra, John Souttar and Steven Naismith and the brakes were put on Hearts’ stunning early-season form as they dropped from the Ladbrokes Premiership’s top spot down to fifth.

 But with that trio also having recovered, Ikpeazu is determined to get both himself and Hearts back to where they were.

 The striker, who is set to start against Auchinleck Talbot in Sunday’s William Hill Scottish Cup tie following a 25-minute midweek run-out against Livingston, said: “It’s been tough but I’ve worked really hard to get back.

 “Now I’m just focusing on having a good ending to the season and making up for lost time.